ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureHoldingRacetrack.rst

 IProcedureHoldingRacetrack
 ==========================

-.. py:class:: IProcedureHoldingRacetrack
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureHoldingRacetrack

    object

    Interface used to access the options for a holding racetrack procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureHoldingRacetrack

 Overview
 --------